Jail Break Run

 It’s a brisk February morning and the sky is transitioning from charcoal to cobalt.
 I stand anxiously in the midst of hundreds of runners who have trained months to be at this half marathon starting line awaiting the shotgun signal that will initiate the 13.1 mile trek through suburban pavements.
 I yearn for my finisher’s medal and the incredible view from the top of the Fred Hartman Bridge that awaits me at mile 9; but what overshadows everything, is that I am running for a worthy cause.

 This is the sentiment felt by runners who participate in Baytown’s Jail Break Run Half Marathon and 5K each year in February.
-The race will be held on Saturday, February 23 this year and is bigger and better than ever.
 Here are the top 4 reasons to sign up for this year’s Jail Break Run:

 4) Beginners to Marathoners Welcome!